Acoustic and Flow Induced Vibrations (AIV, FIV) in Industrial Systems

 Acoustic Induced Vibrations (AIV) and Flow Induced Vibrations (FIV) can cause piping systems to vibrate potentially resulting in fatigue failure.
 These excitation mechanisms are non-linear and strongly influenced by system settings such as valve openings and fluid velocity.
 Therefore, it can be difficult to predict the presence in new systems or the best remedial action in existing systems.

-The course consists of 4 online courses based on video content.
+The learning path consists of 4 online courses based on video content.

 This is your partner